olegantonyan/mpz/README.md

 This will ignore commands issued by Wireplumber.
 Starting with version around 0.5 it has a feature that cannot be disabled - whenever the audio device disconnects it issues MPRIS Pause comamnd.
 Until they make it configurable, blocking wireplumber is viable workaround if you also find this feature annoying.

+## Limitations

+- Uses external codecs installed on your OS (through QtMultimedia, using ffmpeg or GStreamer backend on Linux);
+- Lacks some "expected" features like tracks rearranging within playlist;
+- Global hotkeys don't work in Wayland.

+Starting at Qt 6.4, QtMultimedia supports ffmpeg backend on Linux.
+You can enable it via environment variable QT_MEDIA_BACKEND: `QT_MEDIA_BACKEND=ffmpeg mpz`.

+NOTE: currently on openSUSE Tumbleweed (~ year 2024) they seem to be using ffmpeg by default and this may cause issues.
+You can switch to gstreamer via the same environment variable `QT_MEDIA_BACKEND=gstreamer mpz`.

+### mpd impedance mismatch
+When used as [mpd](https://musicpd.org) client, there is fundamental difference that can lead to some weird behavior.
+By design mpz does not have explicit playback queue - the playlist itself is a queue.
+In mpd, there's explicit playback queue and playlists are merely list of tracks that can be loaded into queue to play.

+Known issues:
+- when other client modify playback queue, mpz cannot pick up these changes;
+- upon start, if mpd is already playing a song, mpz can recognize it only if this song is from last selected playlist, i.e. loaded upon start;
+- "playback follows cursor" cannot foll into different playlist;

 ## [Changelog](https://github.com/olegantonyan/mpz/blob/master/CHANGELOG.md)